null

 Mini Flap Discs

-Sometimes an angle grinder isn’t always available for use, you just haven’t gotten around to purchasing one, or the job is too small.
+Sometimes an angle grinder isn’t always available for use, you have a job requiring more detailed work, or the job is too small to require a full size flap disc.
 That’s where mini flap discs come in - perfect for a die grinder.
 They come with all the benefits and versatility of a flap disc but now come in a smaller size and a roloc, quick change backing for use in smaller or tight areas.

 Mini quick change flap discs create less loading during use than standard quick change sanding discs creating a more consistent grind.
 The flap disc construction also expands the lifetime between 10-20 times longer than standard discs.
 These discs are offered in a 2 inch or 3 inch size and are great for stock removal, finishing and polishing, and blending all in tight areas.